blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 # Characters
+The Boss is a female legendary war hero from the US.
 The Boss is the boss of Big Boss.
+A man named
+Solid Snake and Liquid Snake are the first two clones of Big Boss, created by Zero.
 # Chronology
 Snake Eater Operation (Metal Gear Solid 3: Snake Eater / Metal Gear Solid Delta: Snake Eater) Metal Gear Solid: Portable Ops